 Have you ever thought of escaping the rat race to go live on the beach?
 Or move to a tropical paradise?
 We did too.
-Will and I were workaholics who were fed up with the fast-food culture, insatiable consumerism, and nanny-state of today’s society in the United States, so we gave up our lucrative careers in Dallas to move Hopkins, a small fishing village of about 2,000 people.
+Will and I were workaholics who were fed up with the fast-food culture, insatiable consumerism, and “stuff over people” values of today’s society in the United States, so we gave up our lucrative careers in Dallas to move Hopkins, a small fishing village of about 2,000 people.

 While we were taking it easy from the demands of our former lives, we were presented with the opportunity to run Hopkins Inn, one of the oldest bed and breakfast establishments in the village.
 We weren’t looking to run and inn, but we did want to provide the Inn’s dog, Lucy, with a good home.
 When people ask if Lucy came with the inn, we laugh and say “no, the inn came with Lucy.”

 We did miss entertaining like we frequently did in the states and believed running the inn would merge our passions of good food and conversation.
 Hosting breakfast for guests is like having a dinner party every day.
 Our hobbies of entertaining, socializing, and restoring homes, blend well with running a bed and breakfast.
 I get to garden and arrange flowers, while Will gets to build and renovate.
 Best of all, we get to do it together.